Financial Aid

 Wentworth Institute of Technology is approved by the United States Department of Education for the following aid programs:

-This is a federal loan available for the parents of dependent undergraduate students, and for graduate and professional students.
-Parent PLUS loans are not based on financial need.
+This is a federal loan available for the parents of dependent undergraduate students and for graduate and professional students.
+Direct PLUS loans are not based on financial need.
 A credit check is performed to determine the borrower's eligibility.
 A parent may borrow any amount up to the dependent student’s cost of attendance minus the student’s financial assistance.
-The Direct PLUS loan interest rate is fixed at 8.048% for 2023-24, with an loan origination fee.
-The repayment period for the PLUS loan begins the day the loan is fully disbursed.
-PLUS borrowers may defer repayment while the student is enrolled at least half-time and for an additional six months after you graduate, withdraw, or drop below half-time.
+The Direct PLUS loan interest rate is fixed at 9.08% for 2024-25, with a loan origination fee of 4.228% subtracted from the borrowed amount prior to disbursement.
+The repayment period for a Direct PLUS loan begins the day the loan is fully disbursed.
+PLUS borrowers may defer repayment while the student is enrolled at least half-time and for an additional six months after they graduate, withdraw, or drop below half-time.
 The first payment will be due within 45 days after your deferment ends.

-Federal Stafford Loans are either subsidized (the government pays the interest while the student is in school) or unsubsidized (the student pays all the interest, although the payments can be deferred until after graduation).
-Direct Stafford loans have annual and aggregate loan limits.
-There are instances when a first-time borrower may lose eligibility for a Subsidized Stafford Loan if he/she has received loans for 150% of their current academic program.
+Federal Direct Student Loans are either subsidized (the government pays the interest while the student is in school) or unsubsidized (the student pays all the interest, although the payments can be deferred until after graduation) based on financial need as determined by the FAFSA.
+Direct Student loans have annual and aggregate loan limits.
+There are instances when a first-time borrower may lose eligibility for a Subsidized Loan if he/she has received loans for 150% of their current academic program.

 The Annual Student Loan Acknowledgment